maxcountryman/flask-login/docs/index.rst

     users should return `False` instead.)

 `get_id()`
-    This method must return a `unicode` that uniquely identifies this user, and can be used to load the user from the `~LoginManager.user_loader` callback.
-Note that this **must** be a `unicode` - if the ID is natively an `int` or some other type, you will need to convert it to `unicode`.
+    This method must return a `str` that uniquely identifies this user, and can be used to load the user from the `~LoginManager.user_loader` callback.
+Note that this **must** be a `str` - if the ID is natively an `int` or some other type, you will need to convert it to `str`.

 To make implementing a user class easier, you can inherit from `UserMixin`, which provides default implementations for all of these properties and methods.